-Switching to taking blood pressure pills in the evening can substantially lower your risk of heart-related disease and death, according to a study published earlier this month in the European Heart Journal.
+Switching to taking blood pressure pills in the evening can substantially lower your risk of heart-related disease and death, according to a study published recently in the European Heart Journal.

-A study focusing on 19,000 adults with hypertension found that those who took blood pressure pills before bed reduced their risk of heart attack, stroke or other cardiovascular event by nearly half compared with patients who took pills in the morning.
+The study focusing on more than 19,000 adults with hypertension found that those who took their blood pressure pills before bed reduced their risk of heart attack, stroke or other cardiovascular event by nearly half compared with patients who took their pills in the morning.